Super 30 (film)

 Super 30 is a 2019 Indian Hindi-language biographical drama film directed by Vikas Bahl, written by Sanjeev Dutta and produced by Phantom Films, Nadiadwala Grandson Entertainment, Reliance Entertainment and HRX Films.
 Named after mathematician and teacher Anand Kumar's eponymous educational program, it stars Hrithik Roshan as Kumar; Nandish Sandhu in his film debut, Virendra Saxena, Mrunal Thakur in her first mainstream Hindi film, Pankaj Tripathi, Aditya Srivastava and Amit Sadh, in a special appearance, play pivotal roles.

 The film marked the last production for Phantom Films before its quick disbandment and later revival under sole surviving partner Madhu Mantena.
 Principal photography began in January 2018 and wrapped in September 2018.
 It was released theatrically on 12 July 2019 to a positive critical reception, with Roshan's performance drawing particular praise.
 Grossing ₹208.93 crore worldwide, the film emerged as the 12th highest-grossing Hindi film of 2019.

 Plot

-The story begins with Fugga, a successful person, giving a talk in London.
-Fugga recalls his experience of learning from his teacher, Anand Kumar.

-The scenes go back in time to show a younger Anand in college.
-Anand is a lower-class student who has a passion for studies and is good at it.
-At a local competition felicitation, the local minister, Shriram Singh, proud of him, promises to help whenever needed.

-Anand frequently goes to Banaras Hindu University's library to learn mathematics by solving problems in a foreign Math journal.
-One day, the library supervisor finally catches him and says that he has no right to read there.
-One staff member suggests he get his article published in this journal and earn a free lifetime subscription to it.
-Anand goes to the post office, where his father Rajendra works as the head, and posts a letter regarding the solution to a difficult Math problem that no one has been able to solve yet.
-He then gets featured in the journal for solving the problem and gets a letter from Professor Richard of the University of Cambridge to join a program there.

-Anand's family supports him completely, but the family has not enough money for him to travel to England.
-Anand and Rajendra go to the minister Shriram Singh for help, but he denies any such promise.
-Anand tries to show his medal as proof and a reminder of Shriram's word of honor, but still does not get the money.
-They both try to collect money but remain helpless.
-The same night, Rajendra has a heart attack and passes away while his sons rush him to the hospital.
-Anand refuses to go to Cambridge due to his father's death and their financial condition.